citp/privacy-policy-historical/a/ar/art/articlesark.com.md

-> *The following text is extracted and transformed from the articlesark.com privacy policy that was archived on 2012-06-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120620085652id_/http%3A//articlesark.com/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the articlesark.com privacy policy that was archived on 2012-09-27.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20120927032306id_/http%3A//articlesark.com/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy | Submit Articles - Free ezine articles directory - Articlesark.com
+# Privacy Policy

 Online Free Articles Directory